esnet/react-timeseries-charts/src/website/guides/markers.md

-## Markers
+## Annotations

 ---

-This section describes how you can use different types of overlay markers to communicate to your users.
-Markers in this context are anything you can add on top of your charts to describe some additional feature.
+This section describes how you can use different types of annotations to communicate to your users.
+Annotations in this context are anything you can add on top of your charts to describe or highlight some additional feature.
 For example, a BaseLine lets you draw a labeled horizontal line that you might use to indicate the average of the charts values, or a threshold that you expect the chart to not cross.
 We'll talk about the different options below, but this is an evolving list, so more capabilities will likely be added in the future.

 ### Tracker

-The charts themselves provide a marker mechanism in the form of their tracker.
-A tracker, at it's simplest, is a vertical line showing the hovered over time.
+The charts themselves provide a annotation mechanism in the form of their built-in tracker.
+A tracker, at its simplest, is a vertical line marking the hovered over time.
 You can specify this time as a prop on the `ChartContainer`.
 We use this mechanism a lot, because we tend to use the hovered position to drive display of information elsewhere on the page.

 To use the tracker, specify the `trackerPosition` prop in the `ChartContainer`.
-This prop should be a JS Date.
+This prop should be a regular Javascript Date.
 In the example below we are keeping this time in the component state as `this.state.tracker`.

     <ChartContainer
         timeRange={this.state.timerange}